The Fukushima Nuclear Disaster | Crisis Management

-The Fukushima nuclear plant crisis followed a long series of failures and compounded ripple effects across layers of security, beginning with a 9.0 magnitude earthquake and tsunami off the Northeast coast of Japan.
+The Fukushima nuclear disaster & crisis of 2011 followed a long series of failures and compounded ripple effects across layers of security, beginning with a 9.0 magnitude earthquake and tsunami off the Northeast coast of Japan.

 The resulting nuclear catastrophe was ultimately raised to a Category 7 (alongside the 1986 Chernobyl disaster).
 Many of the reactors at the plant were affected and required solutions that were too complex and multifaceted to implement quickly.